Craig1f/modern-web-app-2021/README.md

 ### Persistence

 This part will not include code.
 You'll set up your DB, and connect to it from your back end.

+## Man, this is so interesting!
+Tell me more.
+How do I literally do this?

+TODO:

+- [ ] Start with cdk
+- [ ] Deploy dynamo
+- [ ] Deploy a simple CRUD layer in lambda using node
+- [ ] Add api gateway
+- [ ] Add 3 s3 buckets for front end examples
+- [ ] Create Angular hello world
+- [ ] Create Vue hello world
+- [ ] Create React hello world
+- [ ] Profit